jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-huxley-on.md

 path: /interview/huxley
 title: 'HUXLEY on the nature of the game '
 date: 2018-05-18T03:11:43.000Z
+description: >-
-description: 'Our interview with the versatile UK maestro, Huxley'
+  A personal chat with the versatile UK maestro before his set at Chinese Laundry
 featuredImage: /img/huxley-press-shot.jpg
 ---
 _Ahead of his [headline set](https://www.ravereviewz.net/Event/LNDRY-Afters-ft-Huxley-Bambounou-Sydney/220) at Chinese Laundry, we caught up with Huxley for a chat about his recent releases, mental health and the state of tech house..._